TheDataCoder/MalReq_Detection/README.md

 ## Installation process

+- [ ] This repository requires a working installation of docker
+- [ ] You might want to install anaconda and npm
 - [ ] Please refer to requirements.txt for the required packages or run a docker container: either use pip or anaconda

 ## Solution information